Terrain2/tree-sitter-ursl/README.md

-URSL?
-All will be explained in due time.
-This is a language i'm working on, and i need this repository with the parser public for now, so that i can include the git repo via npm.

 If you don't know what tree-sitter is or how to use it, here's a quick guide to just setting up this repo so you can use it for highlighting or whatever:

 -   install tree-sitter: `npm i -g tree-sitter-cli`